 The Panier is beginning to display the first signs of gentrification as the Euromediterranée project to revitalise Marseille begins to have an impact.
 Yet it remains a vibrant, cohesive inner-city community.

 The music is only half the story though: the reason to go to the Fête du Panier is its unique atmosphere.
-Local inhabitants sell home-made food and drinks and in every doorway there's someone grilling sardines or merguez (spicy North African sausages), and offering homemade Asian savouries, Algerian patisserie, vegetarian delicacies or home-made p'tit punch (rum punch).
+Local inhabitants sell home-made food and drinks and in every doorway there's someone grilling sardines or merguez (spicy North African sausages), and offering Asian savouries, Algerian patisserie, vegetarian delicacies or home-made p'tit punch (rum punch).

 Go around 7-11pm to experience the event at its best; after then the quarter gets very crowded and rowdy.